 The 58th Krakow Film Festival will take place May 27th – June 3rd, 2018.
 It is one of the oldest and most recognizable events devoted to documentary, animated and short films.
-During the 8 festival days the audience will have a chance to see around 250 films from Poland and the whole world, presented in 4 competitions and 12 non-competing sections, and more often than not shown in Poland for the very first time.
+During the 8 festival days, the audience will have a chance to see around 250 films from Poland and the whole world, presented in 4 competitions and 12 non-competing sections, often shown in Poland for the very first time.
 The screenings will be complemented with Q&As, workshops and exhibitions, concerts and KFF Industry events for the film industry, including presentations of new Polish documentary and animated projects.

 This year’s Dragon of Dragons award will go to Sergei Loznitsa, an outstanding documentary filmmaker, who have won awards in Krakow many times before.
 The programme includes the retrospective of Loznitsa’s films and his master class.
 The official Dragon of Dragons award ceremony will take place on May 29th in the Kijów.Centrum theatre.